TheresaLui/SelfHelpContent_v2/articles/partnercenter/credit-requests-and-refunds.md

 ## **Recommended Steps**

-- Determine what kind of credit request and refund you are submitting.
+- Determine what kind of credit request and refund you are submitting
-- Download the [Credit request and refund form](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE3eWCb) and complete the information.
+- Download the [Credit request and refund form](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE3eWCb) and complete the information
-- Ensure to attach the form when creating your service request.
+- Ensure to attach the form when creating your service request

 ## **Recommended Documents**